Reading comprehension games and activities

 4 Exciting Reading Comprehension Games and Activities for the Classroom

 We scoured the web to bring you some of our favorite finds.
 But before you jump into the content below, make sure these games fit into the bigger picture and are introduced in the appropriate order.
-Download our Comprehension Continuum To see a recommended sequence for teaching comprehension strategies. (we used this CTA already and I would like to recommend another optin here).
+Download our Comprehension Continuum to see a recommended sequence for teaching comprehension strategies.

 Many of these fun ideas can be easily implemented in your classroom.